Video: August 2026 Economic and Market Outlook

 As a condition for starting and maintaining an investment advisory relationship, Cerity Partners generally requires a minimum portfolio size of $2,000,000 and a minimum investment advisory annual fee of $20,000.
 These minimums may have the effect of making our services impractical for certain individuals or entities.
 We, in our sole discretion, may waive our stated account minimums.

 Cerity Partners charges asset-based, fixed, and hourly fees.
-Our fee for wealth management services, including investment advisory, is up to 1.50% per year of assets under management, and the fee is negotiable based on certain criteria.
-While our standard agreement is inclusive of all services, we may from time to time quote a fixed annual retainer for services based on the scope of the engagement.
+Our fee for wealth management services, including investment advisory, is up to and generally would not exceed 1.50% per year of assets under management, and the fee is negotiable based on certain criteria.
+While our standard agreement identifies the services provided, we may from time to time quote a fixed annual retainer for services based on the scope of the engagement.
 We may enter into performance fee arrangements with qualified clients.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what other fees and costs you are paying, such as custodian fees and underlying investment fees.
-For more information on our fees and how we calculate fees, please refer to Item 5 of Cerity Partners ADV Part 2A Disclosure Brochure or at https://adviserinfo.sec.gov/firm/summary/151559.
-Our advisors are compensated based on the amount of assets under management that they personally manage.
+Additional information on fees and cost can be found in our Form ADV, Part 2A, Item 5.
+You could consider asking us questions like the following:

 What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?